gazike/data-analyst-nanodegree/P2_Titanic/README.md

 ```
 source activate P2_Titanic
 ```
-File ``titanic-utils.py`` contain utility functions to work with data set.

-File ``titanic-report.ipynb`` is a juptyter notebook is a report describing factors that influenced survival of Titanic passengers.
+File ``titanic-report.ipynb`` is a juptyter notebook which contains a report describing factors that influenced survival of Titanic passengers.